bcantoni/vagrant-cassandra/README.md

 This template builds and configures a multi-datacenter cluster (one OpsCenter VM and 6 Cassandra nodes in 2 logical datacenters).

+### 4. DSE

+This template focuses on DataStax Enterprise (DSE) and can build a variable number of nodes in a cluster.

 ## Notes

 * All templates are currently based off the `hashicorp/precise64` box which is running 64-bit Ubuntu 12.04 LTS.
 You can change the `vm.box` value if you want to try different guest operating system versions (e.g. use `ubuntu/trusty64` for Ubuntu 14.04).